SAP/cf-cli-java-plugin/README.md

      asprof (recent SapMachine only)
         Run async-profiler commands passed to asprof via --args

+     asprof-status
+        Get the status of async-profiler on a running Java application

      start-asprof (recent SapMachine only)
         Start async-profiler profiling on a running Java application (additional options via --args)